-At the University of Gothenburg there are nine libraries which together constitute the Gothenburg University Library.
+At the University of Gothenburg there are eight libraries which together constitute the Gothenburg University Library.
 You will find information about the libraries' opening hours, addresses and contact information on each library page.

 The GU card is your library card

 As a student at the university, you can use your GU card as a library card to borrow books, journals and other materials.